Catherine Partleton (1810-1895) in 1826

 Three years after the birth of their first child, Catherine and James have their second; Hannah:

-Back to Catherine and James, they're not going north of the Thames for the christening, this time they're going to their local church, St Mary Newington:
+Catherine and James are not going north of the Thames for the christening - this time they're going to their local church, St Mary Newington:

 The above view of the church is seen from the viewpoint of the green arrow in the map below: